rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 1. Coder

 In conjunction with tutorials, videos, blogs, and language documentation, this site is where I really learned how to code.
 I thrived on studying other people's solutions.
 I followed up on comments about maintainability, best practices, readability, and optimization.
 Solving the same code in multiple languages was invaluable.
-I never thought I'd solve so many.
+I never thought I would have solved so many.
 <br>
 * 2kyu ~ rank (began as 8kyu)
 * 137 leaderboard position